Tienzy1/alx-low_level_programming/README.md

-This repo highlights some basic low level programming scripts
+This repo highlights some basic low level programming scripts and use cases